tomptrs/VR-Demo/interactivity.md

 => now because you added the throwable script, your cube has a rigidbody (the fysics from unity), so it adds gravity to your object.
 If you start the application, your cube will fall.
 To prevent this you need to add a plane to your scene (without a rigidbody), so your object will nog fall anymore.

+## options

+if you go to player  > lefthand in your scene, you can change the action script yourself.